qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 ### 2. The Generalized Don't Repeat Yourself (DRY) principle ###

 Avoid not just repeating information or business logic in multiple places, but minimize repetition of any patterns whatsoever.
+The larger or more frequent a pattern is, the more important it is to avoid repeating it.

 **Elegant code minimizes the number of tokens in the program** (not including comments, and within reason).